gerencianet/gn-api-sdk-android/README.md

 > An Android SDK for easy integration of your mobile apps with the payment methods provided by [Gerencianet](http://gerencianet.com.br).

-:warning: **This module is under development and is based on the new API that Gerencianet is about to release.
-It won't work in production by now.**

 [![Build Status](https://travis-ci.org/gerencianet/gn-api-sdk-android.svg?branch=master)](https://travis-ci.org/gerencianet/gn-api-sdk-android)
 [![Coverage Status](https://coveralls.io/repos/gerencianet/gn-api-sdk-android/badge.svg)](https://coveralls.io/r/gerencianet/gn-api-sdk-android)
 [![Maven Central](https://img.shields.io/maven-central/v/br.com.gerencianet.mobile/gn-api-sdk-android.svg)](https://search.maven.org/#search|ga|1|g:"br.com.gerencianet.mobile" AND a:"gn-api-sdk-android")